silverqx/TinyORM/docs/query-builder.md

 <a name="update-statements"></a>
 ## Update Statements

 In addition to inserting records into the database, the query builder can also update existing records using the `update` method.
-The `update` method, accepts `QVector<UpdateItem>` of column and value pairs, indicating the columns to be updated.
+The `update` method, accepts a `QVector<Orm::UpdateItem>` of column and value pairs, indicating the columns to be updated.
 You may constrain the `update` query using `where` clauses:

     auto [affected, query] = DB::table("users")
                               ->whereEq("id", 1)